 6. Future Proofing

-VoIP is cheaper because there are no long-distance charges for the calls that you make or receive.
+One of the best VoIP advantages is that it is cheaper as there are no long-distance charges for the calls that you make or receive.
 This is because you don’t have to pay for the phone service that your Internet service provider offers.
 In addition, many VoIP providers offer free local calling plans and unlimited domestic long-distance minutes.

 8. Supports Multiple Communication Channels